 Plot Twist: Direct Mail Is In

 The world is a funny place.
-Trends go in and out of style, things that were uncool become cool again like what we see in fashion trends, music trends, trends in marketing – you name it.
+Trends go in and out of style, things that were uncool become cool again like what we see in fashion trends, music trends, trends in marketing, direct mail – you name it.

 The tables have turned

 Direct mail is a conventional form of communication, so when the new technology of email came along, snail mail was bumped aside and email enthusiastically embraced.
 Today, the roles of email and direct mail have begun to switch again.
 We used to associate mail with the place we would get bills, hundreds of offers to things we don’t care about, and birthday cards from family members and friends.
 Now that bills are paperless and come digitally, people are actually excited to see what’s coming in the mail and ironically enough, our email boxes are the ones flooded with spam.

 p.s. here’s how you can avoid getting email spam after registering a domain name.